superhero1/ffritz/README-6591.md

 It is generally a good idea to KEEP this file since it might become helpful for recovering a bricked box!

-Once the .txt file is downloaded look for the BIOS strings as listed below:
+Once the .txt file is downloaded look for the "BIOS" string and its date code:

 For BIOS older CGM2.86C.627075.R.1910091149 10/09/2019 - Update via serial console
 ----------------------------------------------------------------------------------